 Six weeks ago, the FDA quietly closed one of the longest-running regulatory uncertainties in modern outpatient medicine.
-On April 23, 2026, twelve clinically meaningful peptides — including BPC-157, TB-500 (Thymosin Beta-4), CJC-1295, and Ipamorelin — were removed from the FDA's Category 2 restricted compounding list.
+On April 23, 2026, twelve clinically meaningful peptides — spanning the tissue-repair and GH-axis categories — were removed from the FDA's Category 2 restricted compounding list.
 Compounding through licensed 503A and 503B pharmacies, which had been functionally restricted for years, is once again available in the legal mainstream.
+Note: this page was updated on May 14, 2026 to reflect verified guidance that certain GH-axis agents discussed in early press coverage remain not currently legal for human compounding and require full FDA rulemaking before lawful compounded use can resume.
+See the GH-axis status memo.

 If you've followed peptides at all over the last 18 months, you've watched the conversation get louder, weirder, and more confusing.
 Patients have asked me three questions repeatedly: Are these things legal?
 Are they safe?
 And how do I get them without ending up in the gray market?
 The April 23 reclassification doesn't answer all three at once, but it changes the first one in a way that matters.
 Here is the plain-English version.